 - Go to Company settings and select Trip approvals

 Choosing a default setting

 - Select the default approval setting for all your employees (No approval needed, Out of policy trips, or All trips)

 Once you've picked a default approval setting, you can add exceptions (if required).
 Exceptions allow you to choose a different approval workflow for a set of employees.

 - Select a different approval setting and add users to those settings

 Step 2–Setting up approvers

 Once you've defined the process, you need to define who should approve these trip requests.
-Approvers can be set under Departments, and you can create departments and assign approvers as needed.
-The trip approval request will be forwarded to the approver of their respective department.
+Approvers can be set under Groups, and you can create groups and assign approvers as needed.
+The trip approval request will be forwarded to the approver of their respective group.

 Step 3–Setting up Travel Policy

 If your trip approval setting requires employees to request approval for out of policy trips, then you need to set up a company travel policy.